siavcom/web-ones-technology/README.md

   - Fill up all characteristics
   - Click accept
   Notes:
-    When a field is a primary key, the default value has to be m.<namefield>
+    When a field is a primary key, the default value has to be m.&lt;namefield`>`

 - Create a new SQL view.
 - Create a new SQL index.